cosmos/ibc/spec/ics-018-relayer-algorithms/README.md

 `pendingDatagrams` collates datagrams to be sent from one machine to another.
 The implementation of this function will depend on the subset of the IBC protocol supported by both machines & the state layout of the source machine.
 Particular relayers will likely also want to implement their own filter functions in order to relay only a subset of the datagrams which could possibly be relayed (e.g. the subset for which they have been paid to relay in some off-chain manner).

-An example implementation which performs bidirection relay between two chains:
+An example implementation which performs bidirectional relay between two chains:

 ```typescript
 function pendingDatagrams(chain: Chain, counterparty: Chain): List<Set<Datagram>> {